An Image is Worth More Than 16x16 Patches: Exploring Transformers on Individual Pixels: Introduction

-Admittedly, \ours is not as practical as ViT, since treating each pixel as a token will lead to a sequence length much longer than previously adopted for images.
-This is especially limiting as Self-Attention operations in Transformers demand quadratic computations.
-In practice, patchification is still arguably the most effective idea that trades quality for efficiency, and locality is still \emph{useful}.
-Nevertheless, we believe our investigation delivers a clean, compelling message that locality is \emph{not} a necessary inductive bias for model design.
-We believe this finding will be an integral piece of the community knowledge when exploring the next generations of architectures to process images.
+Treating each pixel as a token will lead to a sequence length much longer than commonly used for images.
+This is especially cumbersome as Self-Attention in Transformers demands quadratic computations.
+Therefore, the contribution of our work is on the finding, \emph{not} on proposing a new method.
+In practice, patchification is still a simple and effective idea that trades quality for efficiency, and locality is still highly \emph{useful}.
+Nevertheless, we believe our investigation delivers a clean, compelling message that locality is \emph{not} a necessary inductive bias for vision.
+We believe this finding will be integrated into the community knowledge when exploring the next generations of vision architectures.